arikato-Sanjay/Video-Trimmer/README.md

 # Video-Trimmer
-An Android App which helps you to trim your videos to a certain time stamp.
+Cut the umwanted part of a video using this app, this is an android app which helps you to trim your videos to a certain time stamp.

 # App Preview